marijnh/Eloquent-JavaScript/19_paint.md

 The thing about the problem of drawing a pixelated line is that it is really four similar but slightly different problems.
 Drawing a horizontal line from the left to the right is easy—you loop over the x-coordinates and color a pixel at every step.
 If the line has a slight slope (less than 45 degrees or ¼π radians), you can interpolate the y-coordinate along the slope.
 You still need one pixel per _x_ position, with the _y_ position of those pixels determined by the slope.

 But as soon as your slope goes across 45 degrees, you need to switch the way you treat the coordinates.
-You now need one pixel per _y_ position since the line goes up more than it goes left.
+You now need one pixel per _y_ position, since the line goes up more than it goes left.
 And then, when you cross 135 degrees, you have to go back to looping over the x-coordinates, but from right to left.

 You don't actually have to write four loops.
 Since drawing a line from _A_ to _B_ is the same as drawing a line from _B_ to _A_, you can swap the start and end positions for lines going from right to left and treat them as going left to right.

 So you need two different loops.
 The first thing your line drawing function should do is check whether the difference between the x-coordinates is larger than the difference between the y-coordinates.
-If it is, this is a horizontal-ish line, and if not, a vertical-ish one.
+If it is, this is a horizontalish line, and if not, a verticalish one.

 {{index "Math.abs function", "absolute value"}}